rinigupta11/Advanced-Applied-ML/Assignment_2.md

 ```

 ## Locally Weighted Linear Regression
 Next, we will examine the performance of a locally weighted linear regression model.
+Linear regression is a supervised learning algorithm used for computing linear relationships between input (X) and output (Y).
+In the instance of a non-linear relationship between X and Y, locally weighted linear regression is used.
+Locally weighted linear regression is a non-parametric algorithm, that is, the model does not learn a fixed set of parameters as is done in ordinary linear regression.
+Rather parameters (theta) are computed individually for each query point x.
+While computing theta, a higher “preference” is given to the points in the training set lying in the vicinity of x than the points lying far away from x.

 ```
 # Tricubic Kernel
 def tricubic(x):